Troop 39 Participation Policy

 Exemption: Scouts who are in their first year in Troop 39 and Scouts who have earned the rank of Eagle.

-Note: Scouts who do not meet this requirement due to extenuating circumstances may petition the scoutmaster or his designee for an exemption.
+Note: Scouts who do not meet this requirement due to extenuating circumstances may petition the scoutmaster or their designee for an exemption.

 National BSA Behavior Expectations

-All members of the Boy Scouts of America are expected to conduct themselves in accordance with the principles set forth in the Scout Oath and Law.
+All members of Scouts BSA are expected to conduct themselves in accordance with the principles set forth in the Scout Oath and Law.
 Physical violence, hazing, bullying, theft, verbal insults, and drugs and alcohol have no place in the Scouting program and may result in the revocation of a Scout’s or Leader’s membership in the troop.

 If confronted by threats of violence or other forms of bullying from other youth members, Scouts should seek help from their troop leaders.

-Radios, IPOD’s, CD players, cell phones and other electronic equipment are allowed only during transportation to and from events, provided ear/headphones are used, but they are not encouraged.
+Cell phones and other electronic equipment are allowed only during transportation events exceeding 2 hours in length, provided ear/headphones are used, but they are not encouraged.
+Cell phones will be collected and stored for all scouts during all troop outings.
 The Scoutmaster and/or Asst.
 Scoutmasters will provide cell phones should it become necessary for a Scout to phone home during a trip and/or activity.

 Therefore, Troop 39 Scouts should not need a cell phone while participating in any troop activity and/or event.
 Scouts are discouraged from bringing electronics on trips.